Demystifying the Press Release Format (+ Free Template)

 Press Release Formats by Type

 All releases follow the same basic press release format, but may vary slightly depending on the purpose and type of press release, the media included (e.g., images, video), and your overarching goal.
-For example, the information and media detailed within a book press release will differ from those in an event press release.
+For instance, the information and media detailed within a book press release will differ from those in an event press release.

 - New hire press release